 Woulda, shoulda, coulda and hindsight’s twenty-twenty.
 How many times have you visited a blog or read a post and thought, “Man!
 I shoulda wrote about that.”
 While you’re kicking yourself, that other blogger is pulling in traffic like there’s no tomorrow.
 Want to generate more traffic for your blog?
-Learn to think ahead.
+Learn to think ahead with WordPress SEO.

 Seasonal content: Publish seasonal or holiday content at least six weeks to two months in advance to give it time to index.
 In fact, it’s never too early to start planning for any holiday.
 Once the content is published, it’s there forever.
 Publish it now and put a push on promoting it as each holiday approaches.

 If you think holiday or seasonal content only works on craft and shopping blogs, you’re wrong.
 No matter what you’re blogging about you can always do year-end round ups to ring in the New Year, or Top 10 lists for Christmas, or Tricks and Tips posts for Halloween.
 Look for keywords relevant to each holiday and find creative ways to turn them into blog content.

 Timely content: If you’re the first blogger to post a scoop you can bet you’re not only going to get a huge burst of traffic, you’re also going to get a lot of incoming links from the other bloggers who cite you as a source.

 How do you find that timely content?
 Stay on top of your niche.
 Tech bloggers are always making predictions about the next upgrade.
 Political bloggers are always predicting voting results.
 And it’s because they stay on top of the news.
 They’re like secret agents.
 They see what’s happening everywhere, put two and two together, and the next thing you know they’re posting a major scoop.